 Iron cookware is a bit heavier than cookware made from other materials.
 That’s really a good quality, unless you have weakness or some other health problem in your wrist or hand.

 Iron Cookware’s Durability Will Ultimately Save You Money

 Iron cookware seemingly lasts forever.
 There is little damage you can do to iron cookware.
 That may be the reason you seldom see it on a website of free stuff or in garage sales or resale stores.

 If you own iron cookware, you are not likely to need to replace it.
 Plan on it outlasting you!
 Expect big savings for the long term.

 Online prices are generally lower than those in the store, especially if you qualify for free shipping as many online retailers offer.
 Pre-seasoned iron pots and skillets typically cost a bit more, and since the one-time seasoning process is so easy to do at home with vegetable oil and a few minutes of your time, it is probably cheaper to avoid purchasing the pre-seasoned cookware.

 Like your current pots and pans, iron cookware comes in a variety of sizes and styles, so before you click “add to cart,” figure out what you really need.
 Because of the possible option for free shipping, it may be best to buy all you need at the same time.
-An eight-inch skillet typically sells for about $10 and a 12-inch one sells for $20.
-Buy a two-quart cooking pot with a lid and expect to pay about $30.
-A Dutch oven is approximately $55.
+You can compare prices on cast iron cookware here.

 Iron cookware is a smart purchase for many reasons.
 Search online for information about using iron cookware.
 It may be one of the best purchases you make.